Explain why coffee helps to stay awake?

 In detail, for those interested!

-The effect of caffeine on brain neurotransmitters
+The effect of coffee on wakefulness-related neurotransmitters.

 Did you know?